-What to expect: Daily injections, repeat bloodwork and ultrasounds about every other morning
+- What to expect: Daily injections, plus repeat blood work and ultrasounds (morning monitoring) every other day

-Your nurse will give you your personal IVF calendar or IVF “protocol” to follow.
-It will tell you every single thing you need to do each day.
-It starts with when to come in for your first blood test and ultrasound.
-At this visit, we are ensuring that everything is "quiet" in your reproductive system (in fact, you may hear us call this visit a “suppression” or “baseline” check).
+Your first to-do will be coming in for your first blood test and ultrasound.
+At this visit, we are ensuring that everything is "quiet" in your reproductive system (in fact, you may hear us call this visit a suppression or baseline check).

 Did you know?
-Most women need IVF injections for 10-12 days.
+Most patients need IVF injections for 10-12 days.
 The exact amount of time varies from person to person, so don’t be alarmed if you need a little less (or more) time.
 It’s not a race!
-Your ovaries will tell us when they are ready.
+Your ovaries will tell us when they are ready to go.

-During the time that you are giving yourself shots (or your partner steps in to administer the injections), we will instruct you to come in for blood tests and scans regularly - typically every other day.
-As the follicles on your ovaries grow, we count and measure each one of them.
+While you are giving yourself shots (or having someone step in to help administer them), we will ask you to come in for blood work and ultrasounds regularly - typically every other day.
+We refer to this as "morning monitoring."
+As the follicles on your ovaries grow, we will count and measure each one of them.